BINF-3101/Lab1_computational_skills/README.md

 ```#! /bin/bash``` - This line tells the program reading the file that the language is bash

 Anything starting with #SBATCH will not be executed as part of the code.
-It is special instructions for the scheduler
+It is a special instruction for the scheduler.

 ```#SBATCH --partition=Orion``` - This tells the scheduler what part of the